 NASA is set to approve the release of a sci-fi horror film shot by a space tourist on the International Space Station.

 Video games pioneer Richard Garriott shot Apogee of Fear during his stay abord the International Space Station with Space Adventures in 2008.

-Astronauts working on the ISS became his cast during their free time, but Garriott hadn't asked for prior approval to...Read Full Post »
+Astronauts working on the ISS became his cast during their free time...Read Full Post »